michaellee/old-michaelsoolee.com/_posts/2014-06-10-emberjs-shorter-link-to.md

 {% endraw %}
 ```

 Much shorter and a lot quicker to write then the block link.
 I know, you're probably saying, "Well why don't you just let your text-editor autosuggest those things?".
 I actually do but it's nice to know a languages' nuances.

+I'd also like to add that the Ember.js team has a great job creating an awesome set of docs.
+If you're learning Ember and haven't familiarized yourself with their <a href="http://emberjs.com/guides/getting-ember/" target="_blank">official docs</a>, I can't recommend it enough.